BlogCover Letters11+ Expert Cover Letter Tips to Help You Stand Out in 2025

 #1.
 Format Your Cover Letter Properly

-What a hiring professional will see upon opening your cover letter is how it’s formatted and organized.
+Formatting is the first thing a hiring professional will see upon opening your cover letter.
 If they notice it’s all jumbled, without paragraphs or adequate line spacing, and, worst of all, written in an unintelligible cursive font, they will ditch it instantly.

-To format your cover letter properly, you should:
+Here’s how to format your cover letter properly:

 #2.
 Be Precise